Preventative Ageing - Facials

 Most facial massages are a fusion of deep stroking, acupressure, tapping and lymph drainage.
 Examples of this are Indian and Japanese face massage.
 These have the effect of deep release, de-stressing of muscles and in some, if carried out regularly, a lifting effect on the face.
 Which brings me neatly onto facelifting.

 In electrical modalities, we're really talking about micro-current.
 Micro-current works by re-educating the muscles using low level electrical impulses.
 These mimic the body's own bio-electrical field and are meant to be sub-sensory so you feel hardly anything.
 Using low frequencies, all facial muscles are stretched and lengthened and, done regularly, this treatment will have a relaxing effect on the muscles.
 It will delay the inevitable contraction or dropping of muscles and can, in some people, have a visible lifting effect, hence the name.
 Aside from that, it's a very relaxing treatment to have but it must be done regularly.
+Microcurrent is the technology used in many machines including CACI and advanced microcurrent in Neurotris.

 Imagine being under a bright light like the sun, with sometimes warmth crossing over your face, other times just light.
 This is what LED feels like.
 Light Emitting Diodes emit a light energy that, unlike UV rays or sunbed light is healthy, beneficial and all things good for your skin.
-Two of the best known brands in the industry, Dermalux and Omnilux emit narrow band non-thermal light energy to trigger natural processses in your body which accelerate rejuvenation, repair and re-modelling of the skin cells.
+The two best known brands in the industry, Dermalux and Omnilux emit narrow band non-thermal light energy to trigger natural processses in your body which accelerate rejuvenation, repair and re-modelling of the skin cells.
 They can also be used to treat acne and other skin conditions.
 As far ageing is concerned, these are fantastic.

 Regular and short exposure is best as the results are cumulative.
-Think how you would gradually build up your tan if you were deliberately trying to age your skin (!! ;).
+Think how you would gradually build up your tan if you were deliberately trying to age your skin.
 With LED it's the same procedure, just different result.

 Micro-Needling AKA dermal rolling, skin needling, dermastamp, Roll-CIT.
 The original device, the Roll-Cit was designed by Dr Des Fernandes founder of Environ skincare.
 I used to have visions of a little man sitting in a factory painstakingly inserting all the needles into the device.
 He would churn out 3 a day and at the time they cost about £600 each.
 Thankfully they are now so much more affordable.